This is my favorite Peach Cobbler with Fresh Peaches recipe! It’s an old-fashioned cobbler that is extremely easy to make and so delicious.

 Step 4 – Mix Crumble Topping

 Sift flour and measure.
 In a bowl, add the sifted flour, sugar, salt, and one beaten egg.
-Mix thoroughly with hands until the crumble is a well-mixed ball.
+Mix thoroughly with your hands until you have a crumble consistency.

 Step 5 – Sprinkle Crumble

 Sprinkle the crumble over the peaches.
 Covered most of the peaches.
 This crumble is delicious when the crumble is baked.
 It’s the perfect combination of crispy, sweet and caramelized.

 Next, melt butter and drizzle it over the crumble.

 Bake until the crumble is golden in color.
 Let cool a bit, and then serve slightly warm with a dollop of ice cream on top.

 Did you know that there are more than 300 peach varieties in the United States?
 And there are over 2,000 different varieties globally.
 That’s so amazing!

 And did you know that there are three categories of peaches?
 These three types are freestone, clingstone, and semi-freestone.

 - Freestone is where the pit is easily separated from the fruit’s flesh.
 These peaches are harvested May-October.
 So you might find these fresh peaches in your local grocery store.
 They’re firmer and larger peaches compared to clingstone peaches.
 And less juicy and sweet but still excellent for baking and canning.